jesse-james522/PakEditor/README.md

 ## What is this?

-PakEditor-FM lets you browse game archives with FModel's standard explorer, then directly edit `.uasset` files and cook them back into a loadable mod pak — all without leaving the application.
+PakEditor lets you browse game archives with FModel's standard explorer, then directly edit `.uasset` files and cook them back into a loadable mod pak — all without leaving the application.

 It bundles:
 - **FModel** — Unreal Engine archive explorer (CUE4Parse-based)